neams-th-coe/cardinal/README.md

 top-level directory.

 To run with NekRS, first you must set the environment variable `NEKRS_HOME` to be the location of the NekRS root directory.
-For a Cardinal build, this will be the top-level of the repository.
+For a Cardinal build, this will be the `install/` directory under the top-level Cardinal directory:

 ```
-$ export NEKRS_HOME=$(pwd)
+$ export NEKRS_HOME=$(realpath install/)
 ```